3-hour drop-off play sessions, supervised every minute by a certified professional dog trainer whose whole goal is for

 Many puppy parents understand that it’s critical to socialize their pups with other dogs in those first key months – but they just don’t have doggy network necessary to do it.
 When pups are too young for dog parks or doggy daycare, where do you find a dozen other puppies and a few trust-worthy adult dogs?

 Answer: my house.
 I created PuppyPALS because I hated to think of all the puppies missing out on doggy play right when they needed it most.
 (You need to make the most of a pup's short socialization window!
 Read this.)
 PuppyPALS offers the ideal dog-to-dog socialization experience for pups from 10 weeks to 6 months old:

 A small group of rotating puppy playmates means the PALS get the comfort of old friends and the broadening experience of new ones, every time.

 An outdoor environment with varied terrain and activities keeps things interesting.

-Constant (okay, obsessive) oversight by a Certified Professional Dog Trainer (that’s me) ensures the experience is positive and safe.
+Constant (okay, obsessive) oversight by a Certified Professional Dog Trainer (that’s me) ensures the experience is positive.

 All of this means that that these puppies are set up to develop the confidence and the communication skills that will keep them happy and safe in future dog encounters.
 Instead of being skittish, barky, or aggressive based on fear and discomfort, they’ll be little doggy diplomats, able to enjoy pleasant walks, safe dog park visits, extended holiday stays with “cousin” dogs, etc.